How ObamaCare Taxes Affect You: New Taxes, Hikes, Breaks, Credits, and Other Changes

 Need to file your ObamaCare taxes?
 Check out our page on how to file taxes under the Affordable Care Act.
-Everyone who is required to file taxes has to either report which months they had minimum essential coverage or make a Shared Responsibility Payment for each full month they didn’t.
+Everyone who is required to file taxes has to either report which months they had minimum essential coverage or make a Shared Responsibility Payment for each full month they didn’t have qualifying health insurance.

 The Bottom Line on the ObamaCare Tax Plan

 The new tax related provisions in the Affordable Care Act (ObamaCare) include tax hikes, limits to deductions, tax credits, tax breaks, and other changes.
 While a few of the changes directly affect the average American, tax increases primarily affect high earners (those making over $200,000 as an individual or $250,000 as a family), large businesses (those making over $250,000 and those with 50 or more full-time equivalents), and the health care industry.
 However, tax credits primarily affect low-to-middle income Americans and small businesses (those with less than 25 full-time equivalents, making less than $25,000 in average annual wages).

 Here are some quick facts to help you understand how ObamaCare affects taxes:

 • For the majority of the 85% of Americans with health insurance, the percentage of income paid in taxes won’t change much (if at all).
 However, some of the changes may directly or indirectly affect specific groups.